What We Do

 This service enables parents that do not wish to meet with the parent that the child(ren) reside with, to not meet, as staff facilitate the handover of the child(ren).

-The parent then takes the child(ren) out for the duration of their contact time and returns them back to the centre or the agreed meeting point, where staff facilitate the child(ren) returning to their parent.
+The parent then takes the child(ren) out for the duration of their family time and returns them back to the centre or the agreed meeting point, where staff facilitate the child(ren) returning to their parent.

 Handover can take place at an agreed location in the community or at one of our centres.